How I Stop Spam Form Submissions in WordPress (8 Methods That Work)

 WPForms, the best WordPress form builder plugin, has this feature built-in.

 It provides an added layer of protection against automated bots and malicious users who try to submit spam through contact form submissions.
-Previously, WPForms used a Honeypot field (a secret hidden field), but since spam bots are now smart enough to bypass it, they removed it and replaced it with the anti-spam token.
+WPForms removed their honeypot field when sophisticated bots started bypassing it reliably, and replaced it with the anti-spam token.

 All you need to do is enable the feature in your form settings.